 Multipolar neurons are abundant in number within vertebrates such as humans.
 Each neuron has a cell body, a long axon, and short dendrites.
 They are found in the brain, spinal cord (CNS), and autonomic ganglia.

 What are Glial Cells?

 Glial cells are essentially supporting cells that aid in the maintenance and function of the neurons.
 Compared to neurons, glial cells are more abundant in number in the human body.

-- There are different types of glial cells in the nervous system such as astrocytes, Ependymal cells, oligodendrocytes, microglia, and Schwann cells.
+- There are different glial cells in the nervous system, such as astrocytes, Ependymal cells, oligodendrocytes, microglia, and Schwann cells.
 These cells are found in different parts of the nervous system.